G. Wayne Clough: Secretary of the Smithsonian Institution

 On January 1, 2008, the Smithsonian named a search committee for the position of Secretary.
 Clough's primary competition for the position was Acting Secretary Cristián Samper, who had replaced Secretary Lawrence M. Small after Small's resignation in 2007.
 The Smithsonian's board of regents, whose duties include electing the Smithsonian's secretary, took at least two votes in the Lawyers' Lounge at the U.S. Supreme Court to arrive at their decision.

 Clough was elected the 12th Secretary of the Smithsonian Institution; he was notified via a phone call with regents chairman Roger W. Sant on the afternoon of March 14, 2008.
 This decision was announced publicly at a press conference held at the Smithsonian Castle on March 15, 2008.
 Clough assumed office on July 1, 2008, and was officially installed in an academic ceremony on January 26, 2009.
 His starting salary as Secretary was $490,000, a pay cut from his final compensation package at Georgia Tech ($551,186) and significantly lower than his predecessor, Lawrence Small's annual salary of $900,000.

 Upon assumption of his office, Clough made plans to digitize the Museum's collections, and offer more intensive K-12 educational programming.
 In November 2008, for the first time, the Smithsonian opened a board meeting to the public.
 He also made efforts to improve the Smithsonian's facilities and long-term planning, as well as plans to reorganize and cut back on staff and budget.
-In February 2012, Clough's travel expenses were probed by senator Charles E. Grassley, despite increased controls; Clough's travel had to been approved by the Smithsonian's chief financial officer as part of the reforms enacted in the wake of alleged abuses by Secretary Small.
+In February 2012, Clough's travel expenses were probed by senator Charles E. Grassley, despite increased controls; Clough's travel had to be approved by the Smithsonian's chief financial officer as part of the reforms enacted in the wake of alleged abuses by Secretary Small.